Ireland Study Abroad Program at University College Dublin

 College of Engineering and Architecture: Biosystems Engineering, Bioprocess Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Electronic Engineering, Mechanical Engineering, technical architecture (Architectural Technologies, Structures, Environmental Science), cultural architecture (Architectural History & Theory, Ecology, Conservation) and managerial architecture (Professional Studies).

-Pre-Veterinary Program: Students on this program will take a combination of modules from a range of offerings including: Basic science modules required as pre-requisites for veterinary school, elective modules of particular interest to pre-veterinary students offered by the UCD Schools of Veterinary Medicine, Agriculture and Food Science, and other elective modules encompassing Irish History, Irish/European Culture and others of general interest.
-Students are expected to take three modules from the School of Science, two modules from Veterinary School and one module from the Liberal Arts School.
+Pre-Veterinary Program: Students on this program will take a combination of animal science and elective modules of particular interest to pre-veterinary students offered jointly by the UCD School of Veterinary Medicine and School of Agriculture and Food Science.
+Students are expected to take four modules from the School of Agriculture and Food Science and two elective modules from the School of Veterinary Medicine.

 Pre-Medical Program: Students have the opportunity to and are encouraged to experience the clinical environment during their study abroad semester.
 Students will attend lectures and laboratory classes which are delivered by lecturers who are at the forefront of both teaching and research.
 The following are some of the suitable scientific and health based subject areas: Anatomy, Botany, Biochemistry, Environmental Biology, Pathology, Cell and Molecular Biology, Genetics, Physiology, Radiography, Zoology.
 Pre-med students: Please contact your program advisor for a list of pre-medical courses that are offered during the semester or year you are planning on studying abroad at UCD.